wnyc/breach_buster/README.md

 is a form field the web server will happily fill for you?
 Name or something?

-Lastly, its important to stress that the attacker should know what they are looking for.
+It i important to stress that the attacker should know what they are looking for.
 This attack cannot give us the contents of the page, it can only betray a small peice.
 If the attacker has already visited this site and knows the secret to be in a field called "uber_secret_api_key=<8 digit hexidecimal number>" then this attack will work.
 If we've never seen this page because we cannot coerse the browser to make a copy for us sans the secrets we are looking for,